Influencer Program: How to Harness the Power of Influencer Marketing for Your Brand

 As with any communications tactic, influencer marketing is not a silver bullet.
 You may achieve great success with one campaign and not with another.
-That’s why keeping close track of the program, setting benchmarks, and measuring impact are all vital for continuing to develop and hone your program.
+That’s why keeping close track of the program, setting benchmarks, monitoring engagement data on social media, and measuring impact are all vital for continuing to develop and hone your program.

 Focusing on the wrong KPIs will leave you thinking that your influencer campaign has been a waste of time.
 So don’t…

 - Base your results entirely on the data provided natively by the platform

 - Rely on your influencer to send you the results of the campaign

 - Focus only on quantitative data like reach, likes, and shares

 How to measure the results of your influencer program